DWasilewski3/Resume/Resume.md

 **MSU Bus Route Redesign -** As a submission for SpartaHack9, worked with a group to redesign and model new bus routes on campus.
 Available on [GitHub](https://github.com/DWasilewski3/Spartahack9-BusProject) and [Devpost](https://devpost.com/software/bus-route-project).
 Won the best hack for sustainability award

 **MSU Student Wifi Helper -** As a submission for SpartaHack8, worked with a group to create a machine learning image processing model used to identify devices and assist students and faculty in connecting them to the wifi.
 Available on [Devpost](https://devpost.com/software/image-recognition-tool-for-msu-internet-connection).
-Won the best use of Velo by Wix (MLH prize)
+Won the best use of Velo by Wix

 ## EXTRACURRICULARS